 To protect the Arctic environment, we engage industry and the private sector to address their significant responsibilities for pollution prevention, preparedness, and response capability.
 Recognizing that pollution response is significantly more difficult in cold, ice and darkness, enhancing preventative measures is critical.
 Those engaging in offshore commercial activity in the Arctic must also plan and prepare for emergency response in the face of a harsh environment, long transit distances for air and surface assets and limited response resources.
-We continue to work to facilitate awareness, contingency planning, and communications.
+We continue to work on raising awareness of these challenges, and foster continued development of contingency plans, and communications.